Mati365/ckeditor5-rails/README.md

 end
 ```

 In order to override existing presets, you can use the `config.presets.override` method.
-The method takes the name of the preset you want to override and a block with the new configuration.
-In example below, we override the `:default` preset to hide the menubar.
+The method takes the name of the preset you want to override and a block with the old configuration.
+The example below shows how to hide the menubar in the default preset:

 ```rb
 # config/initializers/ckeditor5.rb